norman/friendly_id/README.md

 excellent Unicode support.
 For complete information on using FriendlyId, please see the {http://norman.github.com/friendly_id/file.Guide.html FriendlyId Guide}.

+FriendlyId is compatible with Rails 2.2.x - 3.0.

 ## Rails Quickstart

     gem install friendly_id